dsimp/sinatra_web_app/README.md

-Here's a concise and clear README for your **City Weather Search** Ruby web app:

 ---

 # City Weather Search

 A simple Ruby/Sinatra web app that fetches and displays real-time weather data based on user input.
-The app suggests popular destinations as you type and dynamically updates the background based on the weather conditions.

 ## Features
 - Search for current weather by city.
 - Pre-populated suggestions for popular locations.